muesal/annotation-competition/docs/gamemodes.md

 ## Classic

-We will focus on this game mode.
+This game mode has the highest priority.

 A player is shown an image for a short duration.
 During this time they are asked to provide tags describing the image.
 The tags are optionally compared to a dictionary to validate them and then to the dataset.
-The player get points for the provided tags and is shown a new image which they haven't seen before.
+The player get points for the provided tags based on a schoring scheme and is shown a new image which they haven't seen before.

 Images can be skipped without any penalty.
-If an image has been tagged by a specific amount of players, we consider the image well annotated.
+If an image has been tagged by a specific number of players, we consider the image well annotated.

 ### Tags